folio-org/okapi/doc/guide.md

 ### Instrumentation and Analytics

-In a microservices architecture monitoring is key to ensure robustness and health of the entire system.
+In a microservices architecture, monitoring is key to ensure robustness and health of the entire system.
 The way to provide useful monitoring is to include well defined instrumentation points (“hooks”) before and after each step of execution of the request processing pipeline.
 Besides monitoring, instrumentation is crucial for the ability to quickly diagnose issues in the running system (“hot” debugging) and discovering performance bottlenecks (profiling).
-We are looking at established solution in this regard: e.g. JMX, Dropwizard Metrics, Graphite, etc.
+We are looking at established solutions in this regard: e.g. JMX, Dropwizard Metrics, Graphite, etc.

 A multi-module system may provide a wide variety of metrics and an